-The major fundraising event for 2011 was the Prefect's Concert held in March which was enjoyed by the students and audience alike.
-On the evening approximately \$10,650 was raised and this was donated to Queensland Premiers Flood Appeal.
+The major fundraising event for 2012 was the Prefect's Concert held in March which was enjoyed by the students and audience alike.
+On the evening approximately \$12,000 was raised and this was donated to Bear Cottage.

-The SRC organised a number of events for students that raised funds for the: Heart Foundation, the Cancer Council, Harmony Day, Jeans for Genes and the Red Shield Appeal amongst others.
-Students and their families were encouraged to donate to the Christmas Hamper Appeal.
+The SRC organised a number of events for students that raised funds for the: Heart Foundation, the Canteen, Harmony Day, and the Red Shield Appeal amongst others.
+Students and their families were encouraged to donate to the Christmas Hamper Appeal for the Exodus Foundation.